|EU Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

-A typical work experience includes opportunities to meet with communities in urban and rural areas, contribute to new development projects, run a social media campaign, conduct field reserach, draft policy document and funding proposals, and generally contribute to the daily operations of the host organisation.
-Countries to which students travel include Ethiopia, India, Tanzania, Kenya, Malawi, Uganda, Cambodia, Thailand and Bolivia.
+A typical work experience includes opportunities to meet with communities in urban and rural areas, contribute to new development projects, run a social media campaign, conduct field research, draft policy documents and funding proposals, and generally contribute to the daily operations of the host organisation.
+Countries to which students travel include Bolivia, Cambodia, Ethiopia, India, Kenya, Malawi, Tanzania, Thailand, and Uganda.

-As well as the practical experience of development on the ground and the technical skills acquired on placement, you will achieve valuable personal development in terms of self-reliance, self-confidence, communications
+As well as the practical experience of development on the ground and the technical skills acquired on placement, you will achieve valuable personal development in terms of self-reliance, self-confidence, communications, and teamwork.

-“Africa Direct have found the students to be very helpful in getting a good insight into how our partners are performing.
-The standard of students has been very high and they have produced insightful reports as well as working productively for partners.” – John Slattery, Africa Direct.
+Africa Direct has found the students to be very helpful in getting a good insight into how our partners are performing.
+The standard of students has been very high and they have produced insightful reports as well as working productively for partners.

 Skills and Careers Information

 Students on this course develop skills to work effectively in the areas of international development and food policy.
-These include project management, research methods, data analysis, programme evaluation and policy analysis.
-Students also develop a strong understanding of key global issues such as global poverty and hunger, migration, sustainable development, human rights, race, gender, conflict and food systems.
-Students acquire general transferrable skills in areas such as IT, economic literacy, capacity for cross disciplinary understanding, team work, communications and report writing.
-French, Chinese and Spanish language options are also available.
+These include project management, research methods, data analysis, programme evaluation, and policy analysis.
+Students also develop a strong understanding of key global issues such as global poverty and hunger, migration, sustainable development, human rights, race, gender, conflict, and food systems.
+Students acquire general transferrable skills in areas such as IT, economic literacy, capacity for cross-disciplinary understanding, teamwork, communications and report writing.
+French, Chinese, and Spanish language options are also available.

-Leaving Certificate entry requirements
+Leaving Certificate Entry Requirements

+At least six subjects must be presented.
 Minimum grade H5 in two subjects and minimum grade O6/H7 in four other subjects.
 English and Irish are requirements for all programmes unless the applicant is exempt from Irish.

 Applicants will need to meet the following minimum entry requirements:

-Non-EU candidates are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
-In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
+Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
+In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.

 Fees and Costs

 - The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
-The annual student Contribution and Capitation Fees are payable by the student.
+The annual student contribution and capitation fees are payable by the student.

-How Do I Apply
+How To Apply